Project Characteristics: Key elements that Define a Project

 The reality is that businesses would follow a similar pattern.
 Sure, there would be more documents, planning, discussions and sign-offs.
 However, the essence would still be the same.

 Sometimes we do not undertake initiatives because they look too grand.
 Well, applying the project framework helps to split it into smaller chunks and “JUST DO IT”.
 I will certainly do it for my future idea.

 Why Should You Care About Project Management In Your Endeavours?

 Btw, there isn’t one way to plan or manage the project.
-But the main point is making an effort to record your goals, required steps, understand your resources and constraints.
+But the main point is making an effort to record your goals and required steps, and understand your resources and constraints.
 Then, execute, execute, execute.
 Thus, you will know where you are going and what you have to do.
 You will also get satisfaction from accomplishing smaller steps along the way, thus giving yourself an additional motivational boost.

-Projects are the team sport in businesses and life.
+Projects are a team sport in businesses and life.
 If you would like to learn more about the teams behind each project, check out my post on Project Teams.
 You can also explore stakeholders who affect your projects, like your parents or partner in my post on stakeholder management.